MatrixAI/Architect/ProtocolResearch/SessionTypesDemo/README.md

 ### SessionType

 `SessionType` is a recursive data structure for representing one side of a typed communication channel.
-Its constructors represent the main actions of choosing branches, communicating typed data, and ending the communication.
+Internally, it is a list containing a recursive structure, and should be constructed using the exposed functions.
+It is important this is an instance of `Eq`, and for testing that it is an instance of `Show`.

-#### Wait and Kill
+#### End

-These constructors represent ending the communication. `Wait`, often notated end<sub>?</sub> in literature, represents waiting for the other peer to end the communication. `Kill`, often notated end<sub>!</sub>, represents actively ending the communication.

-In some literature, these two Session Types are merged into a single Session Type, notated end.
-This implementation may be changed to match that in future.
+The function `end` constructs a session type representing no communication.
+Internally, this is represented as an empty list.
+For any `a :: SessionType`, `a ++ end == a` and `end ++ a == a`.

 #### Send and Recv

-These constructors represent the communication of data. `Send t a`, often notated ? t . a, or t <?> a, represents sending data of type `t` to the other peer, then continuing with Session Type `a`. `Recv t a`, often notated ! t . a, or t <!> a, represents receiving data of type `t` from the other peer, then continuing with Session Type `a`.
+The functions `send` and `recv` represent the communication of data, and take a `Type` that is being transferred.
+These would be notated as !Type and ?Type respectively, though session types notated recursively such as !Type.SessionType and Type <?> SessionType can be implemented by concatenation.

 #### Choose and Offer

 These constructors represent branching to multiple possible Session Types.
 Unlike many notations, there can be any positive integral number of branches, and they are labelled with strings.
 This is based on the notation presented in http://homepages.inf.ed.ac.uk/wadler/papers/gradsess/gradsess.pdf.

-`Choose m`, often notated b + d, b ⊕ d, +{a:b, c:d}, or ⊕{a:b, c:d}, represents actively choosing one of the Session Types stored as values in the Map `m`, which is keyed by Strings that label each of the options.
-The notation +{a:b, c:d} would be constructed by `Choose (fromList [("a",b),("c",d)])`.
+`choose m`, often notated b + d, b ⊕ d, +{a:b, c:d}, or ⊕{a:b, c:d}, represents actively choosing one of the Session Types stored as values in the Map `m`, which is keyed by Strings that label each of the options.
+The notation +{a:b, c:d} would be constructed by `choose (fromList [("a",b),("c",d)])`.

-`Offer m`, often notated b & d, or &{a:b, c:d}, represents offering the peer a choice of one of the Session Types stored as values in the Map `m`, which is keyed by Strings that label each of the options.
-The notation &{a:b, c:d} would be constructed by `Offer (fromList [("a",b),("c",d)])`.
+`offer m`, often notated b & d, or &{a:b, c:d}, represents offering the peer a choice of one of the Session Types stored as values in the Map `m`, which is keyed by Strings that label each of the options.
+The notation &{a:b, c:d} would be constructed by `offer (fromList [("a",b),("c",d)])`.

 Neither `Offer` nor `Choose` can have an empty set of options, and no label may be the empty string.